krisk0/ppcg_polybench_test-benchmark/README.rst

 ppcg_polybench_test-benchmark
 =============================

-ppcg meets Polybench in your NVIDIA card
+ppcg meets Polybench in your NVIDIA card, where

-where
 * `ppcg <http://repo.or.cz/w/ppcg.git>`_ is a source-to source compiler
 * `Polybench <http://www.cse.ohio-state.edu/~pouchet/software/polybench>`_ is a collection of structured C code
 * NVIDIA card is a device you got tired of programming directly